Introduction

 Parameters:

-f=— Function name (compute-checksums)s=— Stack name (required)p=— AWS profile (required)
+--function— Function name (compute-checksums)--stack— Stack name (required)--profile— AWS profile (required)

 Behavior: Triggers jobs for ALL stack buckets in the specified stack.